Articles & Databases

 Go to Chilton's Automotive Database

 Library users can use this library-paid subscription database to find reliable repair information on domestic and imported models from 1940 onward.
 Includes detailed, step-by-step instructions, diagnostic trouble codes, specifications, and troubleshooting guides.
 So that you can see what to do, there are close-up photographs and illustrations, videos, animated graphics, vacuum and wiring diagrams.
-So that you can hear what to do, Chilton's now has text-to-speech: you can choose to listen to the repair directions instead of reading them when that is more convenient.
-For hard-to-find parts, use the parts finder, which will connect you with eBay Motors.
+So that you can hear what to do, Chilton's now has text-to-speech.
+You can choose to listen to the repair directions instead of reading them when that is more convenient.

 Nolo Press Legal Manuals